NewSpring/Holtzman/README.md

-# norma-meteor-package
+# newspring:core
-Norma Scaffold for working on Meteor packages
+The main NewSpring namespace and utilities for all newspring packages.